Discipline is the MOST IMPORTANT factor in the FIRE ideology.

 Human nature wants to have the parameters of acceptable behavior to be clearly defined.

-We seek out methodology that gets us what we want.
+We seek out the methodology that gets us what we want.
 Almost everybody who reads a blog like this has or at least understands the need for a mental discipline that will allow you to whip your financial house into order.

 Short of sending our young off to the military starting at age 7(the norm in ancient Sparta), does anybody have some input on how to improve your personal stockpile of willpower, let’s hear it.